JetBrains/intellij-sdk-docs/user_interface_components/tool_windows.md

 ## Tool Windows

-_Tool windows_ are child windows of **IntelliJ IDEA** used to display information.
-These windows generally have their own toolbars (referred to as _tool window bars_) along the outer edges of the main window containing one or more _tool window buttons_, which activate panels displayed on the left, bottom and right sides of the main *IntelliJ IDEA* toolwindow.
+_Tool windows_ are child windows of the IDE used to display information.
+These windows generally have their own toolbars (referred to as _tool window bars_) along the outer edges of the main window containing one or more _tool window buttons_, which activate panels displayed on the left, bottom and right sides of the main IDE window.
 For detailed information about tool windows, please see [IntelliJ IDEA Web Help ](https://www.jetbrains.com/idea/help/tool-windows.html).

 Each side contains two tool window groups, the primary and the secondary one, and only one toolwindow from each group can be active at a time.